lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   ; or something.
-But I think there are few monad-like data structures ; for which it makes such a drastic difference whether something is ; interpolated or not. htee-join-selective hnest-holes-join-selective htee-join hnest-holes-join htee-join-at hnest-holes-join-at htee-done hnest-holes-done htee-hv-bind hnest-holes-hv-bind htee-hv-bind-at hnest-holes-hv-bind-at htee-zip-with-htee hnest-holes-zip-with-htee
+But I think there are few monad-like data structures ; for which it makes such a drastic difference whether something is ; interpolated or not. hypertee-join-selective hypernest-holes-join-selective hypertee-join hypernest-holes-join hypertee-join-at hypernest-holes-join-at hypertee-done hypernest-holes-done hypertee-hv-bind hypernest-holes-hv-bind hypertee-hv-bind-at hypernest-holes-hv-bind-at hypertee-zip-with-hypertee hypernest-holes-zip-with-hypertee

-(struct-out htee-coil-zero)
+(struct-out hypertee-coil-zero)
-(struct-out hnest-coil-zero)
+(struct-out hypernest-coil-zero)
-(struct-out htee-coil-hole)
+(struct-out hypertee-coil-hole)
-(struct-out hnest-coil-hole)
+(struct-out hypernest-coil-hole)
-(struct-out hnest-coil-bump)  ; has no hypertee counterpart htee-furl hnest-furl htee-unfurl hnest-unfurl
+(struct-out hypernest-coil-bump)  ; has no hypertee counterpart hypertee-furl hypernest-furl hypertee-unfurl hypernest-unfurl

-htee-bracket-degree
+hypertee-bracket-degree
-hnest-bracket-degree
+hypernest-bracket-degree
-brackets->htee
+brackets->hypertee
-brackets->hnest
+brackets->hypernest
-htee->brackets
+hypertee->brackets
-hnest->brackets
+hypernest->brackets
-htee-by-brackets
+hypertee-by-brackets
-hnest-by-brackets
+hypernest-by-brackets

 ; used in just a few places
-htee-hv-each-unspecified-order
+hypertee-hv-each-unspecified-order
-hnest-holes-hv-each-unspecified-order
+hypernest-holes-hv-each-unspecified-order
-htee-dv-each-unspecified-order
+hypertee-dv-each-unspecified-order
-hnest-holes-dv-each-unspecified-order
+hypernest-holes-dv-each-unspecified-order
-htee-v-each-unspecified-order-at
+hypertee-v-each-unspecified-order-at
-hnest-holes-v-each-unspecified-order-at
+hypernest-holes-v-each-unspecified-order-at
-htee-get-hole-zero
+hypertee-get-hole-zero
-hnest-get-hole-zero
+hypernest-get-hole-zero
-htee-contour
+hypertee-contour
-hnest-contour
+hypernest-contour
-htee-contour?
+hypertee-contour?
-hnest-contour?
+hypernest-contour?
-htee-uncontour
+hypertee-uncontour
-hnest-uncountour
+hypernest-uncountour

 ; never used
-htee-dv-filter
+hypertee-dv-filter
-hnest-holes-dv-filter
+hypernest-holes-dv-filter
-htee-filter-degree-to
+hypertee-filter-degree-to
-hnest-holes-filter-degree-to
+hypernest-holes-filter-degree-to
   ; NOTE: The "filter-degree-to" utilities first filter the holes that ; can't exist at that degree, then demote the data structure to that ; degree.
-These were called "truncate" before. hnest-filter-to-hypertee
+These were called "truncate" before. hypernest-filter-to-hypertee
   ; NOTE: This has no hypertee counterpart.
-  ; TODO: Should we call this `hnest-bumps-filter-all` instead? htee-dv-any-unspecified-order hnest-holes-dv-any-unspecified-order htee-dv-all-unspecified-order hnest-holes-dv-all-unspecified-order htee-dv-map-unspecified-order hnest-holes-dv-map-unspecified-order
+  ; TODO: Should we call this `hypernest-bumps-filter-all` instead? hypertee-dv-any-unspecified-order hypernest-holes-dv-any-unspecified-order hypertee-dv-all-unspecified-order hypernest-holes-dv-all-unspecified-order hypertee-dv-map-unspecified-order hypernest-holes-dv-map-unspecified-order

-  notes on the naming of `htee-dv-map-unspecified-order`, which we were calling `hypertee-dv-fold-map-any-all-degrees` before:
+  notes on the naming of `hypertee-dv-map-unspecified-order`, which we were calling `hypertee-dv-fold-map-any-all-degrees` before: